dimkr/tootik/FEDERATION.md

 tootik [forwards](https://www.w3.org/TR/activitypub/#inbox-forwarding) replies (and replies to replies [...], until `MaxForwardingDepth`) to followers of the user who started the thread.

+When tootik receives a forwarded activity (the sending actor belongs to different host), tootik fetches the activity from its origin.

 tootik does not fetch missing posts to complete threads with "ghost replies".

 ## Outbox